 The team will help you make a discharge plan.
 The discharge plan includes other treatment options you might want to try, supports you have in place, concerns you may have once you leave the program, and a plan for potential relapse.

-The most common step after detox is to get additional treatment in a residential setting where you can get more counseling, education, and support related to your addiction.
+The most common step after withdrawal management is to get additional treatment in a residential setting where you can get more counseling, education, and support related to your substance use disorder.